QualiSystemsLab/CiscoIOSRouter2GWithAutoload/Cisco-IOS-Router-Shell-2G/README.md

 # Cisco IOS Router Shell Gen 2 - modified to create a mock resource structure
 *This is not an official Quali shell.
 It was created for simulation purposes only and should not be used in production environments.*

 This shell is based on the Cisco IOS Router Shell (2G).
-It's "get_inventory" function has been modified to create a mock resource structure of 16 ports.
+It's *get_inventory* function has been modified to create a mock resource structure of 16 ports.
 Additional modifications include **ServerName** and **NumberOfPorts** attributes, to be used by the mock autoload process.

 **Note:** The number of ports can be changed by editing the shell resource's **NUMBEROFPORTS** attribute.